Skip to content

 Water softening is an ion exchange process that eliminates hard minerals such as calcium and magnesium from water that comes in through your pipes.
 During this process, the minerals are attracted to a bed of polymer resin which sends sodium ions in their place, thus ‘softening’ the water.
 This way, it reduces mineral concentrations that would otherwise damage your plumbing, skin, hair, and water heater.

 Even though it needs salt, saltwater softeners do not increase sodium levels in your drinking water.
-It only adds about 12.5 mg of salt per glass.
-This is one of the reasons why these are considered to be more efficient and more cost-friendly compared to the salt-free options.

 Without a salt-based softener, you will need to use more detergent for your clothes, see the colors from your clothes fade faster, and spend hours removing buildup from faucets.
 That is time that you can not afford to lose.